wuqianliang/ND013/advanced lane finding/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in lines 34~59 in member method **calibrate_via_chessboards** of class **CameraCalibrator** in the file called `Advanced_Lane_Finding.py`).
+The code for this step is contained in lines 34~59 in member method `calibrate_via_chessboards` of class `CameraCalibrator` in the file called `Advanced_Lane_Finding.py`).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `object_point` is just a replicated array of coordinates, and `object_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `image_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I then used the output `object_points` and `image_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![Unditorted][image1]

 ### Pipeline (single images)